-Although we do not have a mandated policy regarding the ownership of shares of common stock by officers and directors, we believe that granting stock options to executives and other key employees on an ongoing basis gives them a strong incentive to maximize stockholder value and aligns their interests with those of our other stockholders on a long-term basis.
-Our 2010 Plan enables us to grant stock options, as well as other types of stock-based compensation, to our executive officers and other employees.
-Under authority delegated to it by the board of directors, the Compensation Committee reviews and approves all stock option grants to named executive officers under the 2010 Plan.
-Typically, the options granted upon the executive's hire vest with respect to one-fourth of the total number of shares subject to the grant on the first anniversary of the grant date and with respect to 1/48th of the shares monthly thereafter.
-The options granted to executives in connection with an annual performance review typically vest over a four-year period at the rate of 1/48th of the shares monthly.
-Our general policy is to grant the options with an exercise price equal to fair market value, which currently is the closing price of the common stock on the Nasdaq GM on the grant date.
+Although we do not have a mandated policy regarding the ownership of shares of common stock by officers and directors, we believe that granting equity awards to executives and other key employees on an ongoing basis gives them a strong incentive to maximize stockholder value and aligns their interests with those of our other stockholders on a long-term basis.
+Our Equity Plan enables us to grant equity awards, as well as other types of stock-based compensation, to our executive officers and other employees.
+The Compensation Committee reviews and approves all equity awards granted under the Equity Plan to the named executive officers.
+Typically, when we hire an executive, the options vest with respect to one-fourth of the total number of shares subject to the grant on the first anniversary of the grant date and with respect to 1/48th of the shares monthly thereafter.
+The options granted to executives in connection with annual performance reviews typically vest over a four-year period at the rate of 1/48th of the shares monthly, and RSUs granted typically vest annually over a period of from three-to-five years, as the Compensation Committee may decide.
+As matters of policy and practice we grant stock options with an exercise price equal to fair market value, although the Equity Plan allows us to use a different exercise price.
+In determining fair market value, we use the closing price of the common stock on the Nasdaq GM on the grant date.

-We intend to grant equity awards to achieve retention and motivation:
+We grant equity awards to achieve retention and motivation: